nightbox69/Speedruns/index.md

 # [NB Speedrun Notes][7]

+NiGhTBoX's Note Trashbin for Funsies

+## About the Repository

 This repository is forked from [drush211][1] as the base repository and is used so that I have a place where I can place my notes and easily access and edit them.

 ## Games